MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ### Row store and streaming ingestion

 Shard storage allows for very efficient query but, as explained above, requires data to be ingested in relatively large chunks.
 Row Store provides an intermediate storage mechanism which allows efficient ingestion of data in small portions (up to several megabytes in size), while making this data immediately available for query.
 This scenario is called Streaming Ingestion.
-Row Store mechanism is not in effect by default; first, the Engine cluster must be enabled for Streaming Ingestion and then specific tables or databases must be assigned a Streaming Ingestion Policy.
+Row Store mechanism isn't in effect by default; first, the Engine cluster must be enabled for Streaming Ingestion and then specific tables or databases must be assigned a Streaming Ingestion Policy.
 Enabled cluster provides fixed number of Row Stores.
 Each enabled table is automatically assigned one or more Row Stores along with the unique set of keys.

 Row Store is a persistent key-value store.
 Each value contains one or several rows of the table.
 Each Row Store will contain data from one or several tables identified by a key.
 When inserted, a value is assigned an ordinal (monotonously increasing number), committed to the Write-Ahead Log and then inserted into a key map from where it can be queried.

 When a table enabled for streaming ingestion is queried, the query plan tree will have the Rowstore Access operator leaves (possibly in combination with the Shard Access operators).
 Rowstore Access operator will simply iterate over the table rows from the Row store, forcing subsequent filters to perform a full scan over those rows.

-When the amount of data for the table in Row Store(s) passes an automatically maintained threshold, it is transferred to the Shard Storage thus balancing streaming ingestion and query efficiency.
+When the amount of data for the table in Row Store(s) passes an automatically maintained threshold, it's transferred to the Shard Storage thus balancing streaming ingestion and query efficiency.

 ## Advanced features